Fxxris/Fxxris/README.md

 - 👋 Hi, I’m @Fxxris
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding (slightly)
-- 🌱 I’m currently learning Python and MySQL
+- 🌱 Currently learning Java and C/C++
 - 💞️ Developer of BeepBoop, a multi-use Discord Bot
 - 📫 How to reach me by email - faarisq@gmail.com